c0ffee0wl/linux-setup/README.md

 # Get quick examples for a command
 tldr tar

-# Learn how to use rsync
-tldr rsync

-# See common git commands
-tldr git

 # Update tldr database
 tldr --update

-# Search for commands
+# Search for commands (for it to work requires previous --update)
 tldr --list | grep network
 ```